Itz-Me-Jay/Itz-Me-Jay/README.md

 <p align="left"> <a href="https://twitter.com/Itz__Me__Jay" target="blank"><img src="https://img.shields.io/twitter/follow/I__ME__JAY?logo=twitter&style=for-the-badge" alt="Itz__Me__Jay" /></a> </p>

 ## **About:**
 A passionate and result-driven DevOps Engineer with 3.1+ years of hands-on experience in constructing CI/CD pipelines and deploying highly available and scalable infrastructure.
-My skills include Jenkins,Kubernetes, Docker, Terraform, Ansible, Linux, AWS, My interests are DevOps and Cloud-native technologies.
+My skills include Jenkins, Kubernetes, Docker, Terraform, Ansible, Linux, AWS Services.
+My interests are DevOps and Cloud-native technologies.
 I have a strong focus on delivery and customer satisfaction, and I am always looking for ways to improve the efficiency of the systems I work on.